MerryKombo/rpi-ws281x-python/README.md

 2. Reload the systemd manager configuration with `sudo systemctl daemon-reload`.
 3. Enable the service to start on boot with `sudo systemctl enable shutdown-server`.
 4. Start the service with `sudo systemctl start shutdown-server`.
+5. Install net-tools using the package manager of your system. `sudo apt-get install net-tools`

 You can check the status of your service with `sudo systemctl status shutdown-server`.